 Riding in Angola was a blast, but after a week of camping and a crossing into Namibia, it was time to rest.
 Two nights in Ongwediwa was perfect.
 Another reason was to rest was to fix some gear.
 For example, a puncture in my camping mattress meant I would wake to a deflated mattress every morning.
 Over the two days, multiple items were fixed at the mercy of my hands!
 I'm writing notes on every item to eventually post reviews here on my website.

 Refreshed and fixed, I rode to a campground next to Ruacana falls.
 Campgrounds do not exist from what I've seen in West and Central Africa.
-Namibia is much more geared towards tourists.
+Namibia is much more geared towards tourists so easier to explore.
 This is where I camped at Ruacana.

 I'd heard Ruacana falls was dry because of the drought in Namibia.
 Wasn't wrong!
 I could hear water, but it was tricky to see when peering down.